-8 As explained below, before July 2013, some respondents received a letter with a different amount.
+9 As explained later in this section, before July 2013, some respondents received a letter stating a different amount.

-The monthly average of 53% was based on CCS responses during the December 2012-September 2015 period.
+10 The monthly average of 53 percent was based on CCS responses during the period December 2012 to September 2015.

-We distinguish between 8 household income groups, 5 age groups, 5 race and ethnicity groups, and 9 census divisions.
+11 We distinguish among eight household income groups, five age groups, five race and ethnicity groups, and nine Census divisions.